rutvikk99/synapse/demos/module1/README.md

     Our Synapse workspace contains 16 pipelines that enable us to orchestrate data movement and transformation steps over data from several sources.

     The **Activities** list contains a large number of activities that you can drag and drop onto the pipeline canvas on the right.

-    > Expand a few activity categories to show what's available, such as Notebook, Spark, and SQL pool stored procedure activities under Synapse.

     Here we see that we have three execute (child) pipelines: